 But the pressure was too great: on the same day, the Tricycle and the UKJFF issued a joint statement that, ‘…the Tricycle has now withdrawn its objection and invited back the UK Jewish Film Festival on the same terms as in previous years with no restrictions on funding from the Embassy of Israel in London….’
 A detailed timeline of events can be found on our sister site, Artists’ right to say ‘no’.

-A public discussion, After The Tricycle: Can arts organisations say ‘no’ to embassy funding?, was held at Amnesty International Action Centre on October 7, 2014.
+On October 7, 2014, we held what turned out to me a fascinating and illuminating public discussion, After The Tricycle: Can arts organisations say ‘no’ to embassy funding?, at Amnesty International’s Action Centre .
 During the discussion other notable instances of threats to the independence of major cultural institutions by pro-Israeli government advocates were revealed.
 This pattern of censorship and manipulation provoked a fascinating audience discussion on the need for strategies to contest political pressure in the arts.
 Below are several video clips of presentations from the panel of five, and a clip of contributions from the floor.

 Novelist, and panel Chair, Kamila Shamsie

 opened the discussion by reading out a message from writer Rachel Holmes, former head of literature at London’s Southbank Centre.
 It explained Holmes’ disappointment at the decision of the Donmar Warehouse to censor a podcast